Mitragyna speciosa

 Anecdotal reports describe increased alertness, physical energy, talkativeness, sociability, sedation, changes in mood, and pain relief following kratom use at various doses.
 Common side effects include appetite loss, erectile dysfunction, nausea and constipation.
-More severe side effects may include respiratory depression (decreased breathing), seizure, addiction, and psychosis.
-Other side effects may include high heart rate and blood pressure, trouble sleeping, and, rarely, liver toxicity.
-When use is stopped, withdrawal symptoms may occur.
-Scores of deaths have been attributed to the use of kratom, both by itself and mixed with other substances.
+More severe side-effects may include respiratory depression (decreased breathing), seizure, psychosis, elevated heart rate and blood pressure, trouble sleeping, and liver injury.
+Addiction is a possible risk with regular use: when use is stopped, withdrawal symptoms may occur.
+A small number of deaths have been connected to the use of kratom, most commonly when mixed with other substances.
 Serious toxicity is relatively rare and generally appears at high doses or when kratom is used with other substances.